Airship’s Policy on Response to Public Authority Requests for Personal Data

-While not exempt from US laws permitting public authority surveillance, the nature of Airship’s business means that we are not a likely target for US surveillance matters.
+While not exempt from US laws permitting public authority surveillance, the nature of Airship’s business means that we are not a likely routine target for US surveillance matters.
 In fact, the United States Department of Commerce has issued an official statement affirming that “most US companies do not deal in data that is of any interest to US intelligence agencies” and that the kinds of data transfers undertaken by most US companies do not present the type of privacy risk that concerned the European Union Court of Justice in Schrems II.
 The Department’s statement further clarifies that businesses whose operations involve “ordinary commercial products and services” with the transfer of personal data involving “ordinary commercial information like employee, customer or sales records” would have no basis to believe that US intelligence agencies would seek to collect such data.

 Airship’s Policy on Responding to Public Authority Requests for Personal Data